Wondering what the best languages to learn are? You’re not alone…

-Well, you may be drawn to a language because you’re in love with a culture.
+Well, you may be drawn to a foreign language because you’re in love with a culture.
 Or perhaps you simply like the way it sounds.

 But maybe you’re a bit more pragmatic.

 Maybe it’s about maximising your opportunities – for business and work, or for travel.

-Here are some of the best languages to learn in 2019, and why they’re useful:
+Here are some of the best foreign languages to learn in 2019, and why they’re useful:

 The Arabic language is quickly becoming a seriously worthwhile investment for those hoping to reach the growing economies in the Middle East and Africa.

 According to the World Economic Forum, it’s the 5th most powerful language in the world, and it will probably continue to climb ranks as trade continues to expand to and from Arab nations.

-This one turns out to be slightly controversial.
+So, French turns out to be slightly controversial one.